Bird Photography tour to Bharatpur Bird Sanctuary

 We started on foot and after walking a mile we spotted a spotted deer, then the story begins - peacocks, hare, owls, monkeys, these were in and around entry.
 As we were entering deep inside there was wetlands were in all aquatic birds and other aerial birds were present.
 Our cameras started shooting all of them as whatever is seen.

 Kingfisher, ducks, goose, pelicans, storks, these are the common ones, apart from these there were so many birds we don’t even know by name but trying to find their names.
 Migrated birds from China and Siberia were also there.
 By 11 am the day was clear and we reached to one of the canteen inside and break for tea.
 Here also we managed to shoot some birds like bulbul, babbler.

 After this we headed to different path were I think normally people do not go.
 We were walking and walking and suddenly saw jackals starring at us.
 We were little frightened as they might attack on us, we told ourselves do not stare them otherwise we will be like other bones present in the park, there were so many bones of the animals may be cow, deer, etc.

 After walking for around 3 hours we again reached the common place where all people were there shooting.

 At this time we were tired as we did not have breakfast and lunch and left the park and checked in to the nearby hotel.

 Next day early morning after breakfast we headed back to Delhi.

 The trip was majorly for Photography of birds, I shot around 70 species of birds there including migrants.
-I have posted some of them to my Facebook page and instagram.
+Visit my website to see all the pics.

 Instagram : @wanderer_s_vision